wpswings/pdf-generator-for-wp/README.txt

 == Upgrade Notice ==

-= 1.3.8 - Released on 09 October 2024 =
+= 1.3.9 - Released on 16 October 2024 =
-* New: Special Character Setting.
+* New: Core update in code for new cover page.